netdata/netdata/web/api/README.md

 ## Google charts API

-netdata is a [Google Visualization API datatable and datasource provider](https://developers.google.com/chart/interactive/docs/reference), so it can directly be used with [Google Charts](https://developers.google.com/chart/interactive/docs/).
+Netdata is a [Google Visualization API datatable and datasource provider](https://developers.google.com/chart/interactive/docs/reference), so it can directly be used with [Google Charts](https://developers.google.com/chart/interactive/docs/).

 Check this [single chart, jsfiddle example](https://jsfiddle.net/ktsaou/ensu4uws/9/):